-2 Configure the parameters for the radio.
-For help, see the next table.

-3 Click Submit Changes to save your changes.
+- 2 Configure the parameters for the radio.
+For help, see the next table. - 3 Click Submit Changes to save your changes.
 To activate your changes, from the menu bar click Save/Discard Changes, and then click Save Changes and Reboot.
-For help, see "Saving Configuration Changes" in Chapter 1.
+For help, see "Saving Configuration Changes" on page 36.